skyydog1/mplsPropertyAnalysis/README.md

-# Minneapolis Rent Analysis :house:
+# Minneapolis Property Analysis :house:

 ### The Driving Question
 What is the current status of the Minneapolis property market?
 What factors drive prices in Minneapolis?